 From Higher chemistry, pupils can move to Advanced Higher and then to a scientific or chemistry degree at university or college.
-If this is not the chosen path, the scientific knowledge and skills developed in the course are very useful in many careers and professions; giving a sound scientific understanding and many transferable skills.
+If this is not the chosen path, the scientific knowledge and skills developed in the course are very useful in many careers and professions, giving a sound scientific understanding and many transferable skills.
+This includes highly desired skills such as critical and analytical thinking.